CalebUAz/ToMCAT-ML-Modeling/README.md

 # ToMCAT-ML-Modeling

-This repository contains scripts that uses a LSTM model to classify valence and arousal from EEG and fNIRS labeled datasets.
+This repository contains scripts that use a separate CNN and LSTM model to classify valence and arousal from EEG and fNIRS labeled datasets.

 ## Package Installation
 This project requires specific Python packages to be installed.
-Please follow the instructions below to set up the environment and install the required packages.
+Please follow the instructions below to set up the environment and install the packages you need.
 ### Environment Setup
 1. Make sure you have Python 3.11.3 installed on your system.
 You can download Python from the official Python website: https://www.python.org/downloads/
 2. Create a new virtual environment for this project (optional but recommended).
 Open a terminal or command prompt and execute the following command: